-The Language options section allows setting of preferred language of the Kerio Control's web interface (including the Kerio StaR interface).
+The Language options section allows setting of preferred language of the Kerio Control's web interface.
 The browser detected option sets preferred language in accordance with settings in user's web browser and uses the language with the highest preference rate available.
 English will be used if none of other preferred languages is available.